-With respect to payments made in 2012 to Managers with key responsibility, in addition to the fixed component of their salaries, there is also a variable element linked to reaching strategic objectives of the Group.
+With respect to payments made in 2012 to managers with key responsibility, in addition to the fixed component of their salaries, there is also a variable element linked to reaching strategic objectives of the Group.

-With reference to the fixed salary, there is both a monetary element along with benefits which make up the remuneration package such as additional pension, health and accident policies.
+With reference to the fixed salary, there is both a monetary element along with benefits which make up the remuneration package such as additional pension, health and accident amounts.
 More specifically, there are the following remuneration entities (please refer to the accounting standard for the definitions):

-- Short-term benefits include salaries, social security charges, remuneration for former holidays not taken, sick leave, paid holidays, and benefits such as medical assistance. - The post-retirement benefits include social security plans, pension plans and post-employment benefits. - 1.
-Information on remuneration of key management personnel
+- Short-term benefits: includes salaries, social security charges, remuneration for former holidays not taken, sick leave, paid holidays, and benefits such as medical assistance; - Post-retirement benefits.
+The post-retirement benefits include social security plans, pension plans and postemployment benefits.